top of page

 Once we determine that you have a large amount of astigmatism, we look at your cornea with a biomicroscope to determine if we can view an anomaly or bulging of your eye.

 The most common finding is a peripheral pigment called Fleisher rings, which are pigmented rings at the edge of your cornea.
 These rings only appear in Keratoconus.
-Then, a topography of your eye is taken.
-See the Previous picture.

 Eye